Zeyu-Li/unity-user-guide/README.md

 5. **Build** (**And Run** if you want to run it)

 6. Select the folder and wait for it to build

+\* Note if you did not add an exit game button, the only way to exit is to close the program externally or Alt-f4